What Is Smishing? | The Phishing Scam That Fits In The Palm Of Your Hand

 Who are the main targets?

-A main target of smishing has so far been banking customers, although there are many other types of victims.
+A main target of smishing has so far been banking customers, although there are many other types of victims, where as phishing has a much wider target of victims.
 Messages often aim to trick customers into thinking they are being contacted by their bank, and then steal information that should be kept secure.

 Santander customers have especially been in the news recently, where some have been scammed out thousands of pounds.
 One customer narrowly avoided becoming a victim of smishing after she received a text message saying her Santander account had been blocked.
 The text, which appeared in a message thread in which she had previously received genuine Santander messages, directed her to click on a link to reactivate her account.